h232ch/macsecurity/README.md

 "Security Policy"
 ```

-The script will fix and check the MacOS Security
+The script will fix and check the MacOS Security<br>
-Setting to be safe and Send
+Setting to be safe and Send<br>
-Backend System The result of MacOS.
+Backend System The result of MacOS.<br>
 4. Backend Source : https://github.com/h232ch/setsecurity